San Marcos Growers LogoSan Marcos Growers

 Ipomoea cairica (Coastal Morning Glory) - A beautiful vigorous perennial vine with tuberous roots that hails from tropical Africa/Asia, getting as far south as the Eastern Cape in South Africa.
 It goes by several common names such as Coastal Morning Glory, Five-leaved Morning Glory, Mile-a-minute and Messina Creeper.
 The young stems are red and the glabrous leaves, ovate in outline are composed of five to seven finger-like lobes.
 The 2 -3 inches wide lavender blue-purple funnel-shaped flowers have a deeper purple center.
 Plant in full sun and give regular to occasional irrigation and tolerates wet soil.
 Hardy to 30 to 32 F and may be hardier (anyone know?) .
 Use care where you plant it as it is a very rapid growing vine.

-This information about Ipomoea cairica displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Ipomoea cairica displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]